nicoleyimessier/rpg_prototype/README.md

 3. Animations for leaderboard changes.
 4. Add a launch page before going straight to the leaderboard.
 5. Make sure a question does not repeat back to back.
-6. App continuously pings API for updates.
+6. App should continuously pings API for updates.